 Research methods and how evidence is gathered with diverse populations will also influence evidence-based practice discussions.
-Some scholars have advocated for an expansion of acceptable evidence-based research methods to include qualitative research methods.
+Some scholars have advocated for an expansion of acceptable evidence-based research methods to include qualitative research methods [91].
 When working with some ethnic populations (e.g., Native American groups), using the art of storytelling is a culturally congruent strategy of acquiring data.
 Evidence collection via digital storytelling (i.e., filming and audio recording) places the ownership in the hands of the community and its leaders, who often wish to perpetuate their history and traditions to the next generation [43].
 The transcripts of these stories and the analyses of the resultant qualitative data could produce rich evidence.

 The inclusion of certain qualitative research strategies would help to mitigate the concern many racial and ethnic minority communities have that researchers will enter into the community to impose their research agenda.
 Participatory action research, for example, promotes collaboration and assists in reducing the unequal and hierarchical structure of the researcher (expert) and the participant (research subject) [44].
 This is extremely important when dealing with marginalized populations who have experienced a history of oppression and racism.
 Of course, there are limitations to using qualitative data (e.g., the risk of bias), but triangulating the data (i.e., obtaining multiple sources for verification) can minimize these risks.
-Overall, such methods are congruent with culturally sensitive practice and research [43].
+Overall, such methods are congruent with culturally sensitive practice and research [43; 91].
+To do this well, culturally adapted treatments require collaboration with local communities and opportunities for local healers, religious and spiritual leaders, and other cultural networks to offer input [91].